Exploring Whisky Tastes: A Breakdown of Flavours in the World of Whisky

 Observing Appearance

-Start your tasting journey by observing the whisky’s appearance in a tulip-shaped glass, such as a Glencairn, which enhances the drink experience.
+Start your whisky taste experience by observing the whisky’s appearance in a tulip-shaped glass, such as a Glencairn, which enhances the drink experience.
 Assess the whisky’s colour, clarity, and viscosity, as these can provide exciting clues about its age and cask type.

 The visual aspect of whisky tasting sets the stage for the following delightful sensory experience.